What happened to Cash App founder Bob Lee?

 The footage reportedly shows Lee lift up his shirt in a plea for help, and then fall to the ground as the driver pulls away.

-Lee then gets back to his feet and starts to retraces his steps along Main St in the direction of the Bay Bridge before collapsing again outside of the Portside apartment building at 403 Main St.
+Lee then gets back to his feet and starts to retrace his steps along Main St in the direction of the Bay Bridge before collapsing again outside the Portside apartment building at 403 Main St.

 The news site reported that it witnessed staff members cleaning what appeared to be blood from the side of the building on Wednesday.